AlexandreHnf/Voisin-d-energie-ULB/README.md

   alerts.py --mode MODE
   ```
   * The --mode argument is the behaviour we want to monitor for potential alerts.
 MODE :
-    1. _missing_ : Check if the number of missing data in the past is ok.
+    1. _missing_ (default): Check if the number of missing data in the past is ok.
     2. _sign_ : Check if the signs are correct in power data.
 It can be incorrect/incoherent if :
        * we see negative consumption values
        * we see positive production values